deepstreamIO/deepstream.io-website/content/tutorials/guides/example-apps/realtime-cart/readme.md

 ![Bookstream gif](/images/tutorial/realtime-cart/bookstream.gif)

-## Setting Up React and deepstreamHub
+## Setting Up React and deepstream

 The fastest way to create a React app is using the `create-react-app` CLI tool. `create-react-app` can be installed globally using npm: